IBM-Cloud/Bluemix-onprem-data/Data_Center.md

 In this document we describe how to set up the "Data Center" part of the example.
 It is simulated by a virtual machine running either on [Bluemix](http://www.ibm.com/cloud-computing/bluemix/) or on your own infrastructure.
 If you came to this document by accident, please start reading the [overview document](README.md).

-In the following we describe how to provision a Virtual Machine on Bluemix, then how to install a MySQL database server
+In the following we describe how to provision a Virtual Machine on Bluemix.

 ### Create a Bluemix Virtual Machine (VM)